apple patient

 Still don't hear Dolby Atmos?

 If your favorite track is available in Dolby Atmos, you still won't hear it if you've already downloaded the previous version.
-To force Apple Music to play the track in the new Dolby Atmos when it's available, you'll need to delete the old download and re-download it.
-However, to make sure the correct version is downloaded, you'll need to change one small thing.
-On your iPhone or iPad, you'll need to select "Download as Dolby Atmos."
-You'll find this option in the iOS settings in the Music section further down.
-On your Mac, you'll also need to enable this setting.
-You'll find it in the Music app's settings, General section.
-That's it - enjoy Apple Music with Dolby Atmos.
+To force Apple Music to play the track in the new Dolby Atmos version as soon as it's available, you'll need to delete the old download and re-download it.
+However, to ensure the correct version is downloaded, you'll need to change one small thing.
+On your iPhone or iPad, you need to select "Download as Dolby Atmos."
+You can find this option in the iOS settings, further down in the "Music" section.
+On a Mac, you also need to enable this setting.
+You can find it in the Music app's settings, in the General section.
+That's it—have fun with Apple Music and Dolby Atmos.
 Want to buy new headphones?
 Then check out our Amazon Storefront over – there we have all the current AirPods as well as Beats Models summarized for you.
 (Image: Apple)

 Have you already visited our Amazon Storefront?
 There you'll find a hand-picked selection of various products for your iPhone and other devices – enjoy browsing !